 The basilica contains 46 stained glass windows installed in the 19th century.
 They were blown out during a bombing of the area in April 1943 and have been restored twice since the end of World War II.
 The basilica was again damaged by the Boumerdes earthquake in 2003.
 A renovation project was initiated by Mgr Tessier (the archbishop of Algiers) in 2003, but work on the development didn’t begin until the spring of 2007.
 The renovation project took 3 years to complete.

-The Notre Dame d’Afrique is seen by many as a sign of religious tolerance in a country which is predominantly Muslim.
+The Notre Dame d’Afrique is seen by many as a sign of religious tolerance in a country that is predominantly Muslim.
 The inscription on the curved wall behind the altar has the words, “Notre Dame d’Afrique priez pour nous et pour les Musulmans”, which means “Our Lady of Africa, pray for us and for the Muslims”.

 Another site worth exploring in Algiers is the Dar Hassan Pacha, which was once the city’s most elaborate mansions.